-My areas of specialisation are the metaphysics of action and mind (free will, intention, deliberation, etc.) and theoretical ethics (especially moral responsibility).
+My areas of specialisation are the philosophy of action (free will, intention, deliberation, etc.) and theoretical ethics (especially moral responsibility).
 My areas of competence include metaethics and epistemology.
 I am also interested in Ancient Philosophy.

-I completed an M.A. in philosophy at Université de Montréal in 2014 under the supervision of Daniel Laurier.
+I completed an M.A. in philosophy on Frankfurt's counterexamples to the Principle of Alternate Possibilities at Université de Montréal in 2014 under the supervision of Daniel Laurier.